slimbootloader/documentation/source/supported-hardware/adl-rvp.rst

 Flashing
 ^^^^^^^^^

-Flash the generated ``sbl_adls_ifwi.bin`` to the target board using a DediProg SF100 or SF600 programmer.
+Flash the generated ``sbl_adlx_ifwi.bin`` to the target board using a DediProg SF100 or SF600 programmer.

 .. note:: Refer the table above to identify the connector on the target board for SPI flash programmer.
 When using such device, please ensure: